Laminator: Verifiable ML Property Cards using Hardware-assisted Attestations: : Framework Design

 We present an overview of \method's implementation in Figure~\ref{fig:implementation}.
-An SGX enclave runs a Python script (``measurer'') that measures properties of a model, dataset, or inference, and produces an attestation of a property card fragment (i.e.~a chunk of JSON with the same structure as model card metadata that will be combined with other such fragments to produce the full property card).
-A combination of external certificates and various enclaves' attestations is referred to as the \emph{assertion bundle}.
-Since it is possible to endorse new enclaves without updating all verifiers' software, this approach is inherently flexible.
-Furthermore, provisioning certificates are included in the enclave platforms using an Intel API to later check for validity of the attestations.
-We also consider assertions by endorsers (e.g., CIFAR, Huggingface) of the existing kind, who can be trusted to provide external certificates asserting that some publicly available models or datasets are of good quality, or simply to name a dataset.
-During verification, the assertion bundle can be passed to \verifier who verifies the attestations using certificates from the TEE manufacturer (in this case, obtained from an API provide by Intel and used by the DCAP Quote Verification Library), and combines their assertions with those of the endorsers to obtain a set of verified ML property cards.
+A TEE runs a Python script (``measurer'') that measures properties of a model, dataset, or inference, and produces an attestation of a property card fragment (i.e.~a chunk of JSON with the same structure as model card metadata that will be combined with other such fragments to produce the full property card).
+The combination of certificates and attestations is called the \emph{assertion bundle}.
+This approach can be made highly \emph{versatile}, as new enclaves can be endorsed without updating all verifiers' software.

+We also consider assertions by trusted certifiers (e.g., CIFAR, Huggingface) who do not take advantage of remote attestation, but who can be trusted to provide external certificates asserting that some publicly available models or datasets are of good quality, or simply to name a dataset.
+During verification, the assertion bundle can be passed to \verifier who verifies the attestations using certificates from the TEE manufacturer, and combines them to obtain a set of verified ML property cards.

+We implement our proof of concept using Intel's SGX as a TEE platform, but the design is not dependent on platform-specific details.
+It can be equally implemented on any other TEE with remote attestation support.
+Different implementations can interoperate as long as the verifier can validate each TEE's remote attestations.